Poison: Iitai Koto mo Ienai Konna Yo no Naka wa: Composition and release

 "Poison: Iitai Koto mo Ienai Konna Yo no Naka wa" is a Japanese rock and pop song that lasts for 4 minutes and 5 seconds, composed in E major with an allegro tempo of 138 beats per minute, according to sheet music from Doremi Music Publishing.
 It opens with an instrumental intro, featuring a continuously rising and falling guitar riff.
 In the verse and chorus, the song lays mostly flat with high melody range.
 Vocals remain deep throughout the entire song.

 The song was written by Takashi Sorimachi as the main theme to the 1998 television drama GTO, in which Sorimachi also stars in the lead role as the perverted but well-intent schoolteacher Eikichi Onizuka.
 Writing the song, Sorimachi thought back to his own time as a student, basing the lyrics in the feelings he remembered holding towards adults and society at that time.
 The song was produced and arranged by Ken Yoshida (composer) | Ken Yoshida from composition by Jinjirō Inoue; Sorimachi was in charge of lyrics and vocals.

-"Poison" was released as an 8cm CD single on July 29, 1998, through Mercury Music Entertainment.
+"Poison" was released as an 8 cm CD single on July 29, 1998, through Mercury Music Entertainment.
 It is Sorimachi's fourth single overall, and the second single from his second studio album, High Life.
 A renewed maxi single, titled the Movie Mix, was released on December 18, 1999.
 It included a remake of the song created for the 1999 GTO film and a drum and bass remix entitled "Poison 2000".
 Despite its popularity, "Poison" would be one of Sorimachi's final singles, followed only by "Free" in 2000.